How We Teach & Support

 Additional Support

-Our Education Support Employees facilitate the Getting Ready in Numeracy (GRIN) program before school.
-Students in Grade Three to Six meet before school for 15 – 20 minutes to pre-teach the content that the students will be exposed to in class.
+Our Learning Support Officers facilitate the Getting Ready in Numeracy (GRIN) program before school.
+Students in Year Three to Six meet before school for 20 minutes to pre-teach the content that the students will be exposed to in class.
 This assists students to develop confidence in new concepts and to be one of the first students to participate in the class group discussions, as well as small group assistance for those students.

-For students who require one on one support, Education Support Employees work closely with students to develop their mathematical understanding.
+For students who require one on one support, Learning Support Officers work closely with students to develop their mathematical understanding.
 This may be before school or during class time.

 Resilient Kids